Click here to go to the Golden Gate Bridge Menu

 When you first reach the outskirts of the town of Sausalito the road descends steeply as it goes through about 2 blocks of a very narrow, very busy street (shown at the bottom of the satellite image below).
 There is a sharp, blind curve as you turn left where Alexander Ave. transitions into South St. If you are riding with kids you’ll want to supervise them closely or walk your bikes in this narrow 2-block segment.

-The traffic coming up the hill is making a blind turn at this spot, there are wide commuter and tour buses going both ways on the narrow street, and much of the year the afternoon sun blinds the oncoming drivers as they turn uphill.
+The traffic coming up the hill is making a blind turn at this spot, there are wide commuter buses going both ways on the narrow street, and much of the year in the afternoon the sun blinds the oncoming drivers as they turn uphill.
 Enough said about why you want to be very careful in this spot!

 After this sharp left turn and one more right turn you’ll be riding downhill on 2nd St., the last slope before the flat area in downtown Sausalito.
 There are crosswalks in this area, and when cars stop for pedestrians in these crosswalks they often surprise high-speed bike riders who have been drafting behind them.